mickfuzz/dyne_docs/src/terminal/docs/20-useful-customizations.md

 Bash configuration works in a very simple manner: Bash just executes the commands when it starts up, exactly as if you typed them in before you did anything else.
-So anything you see in this section that you like\--an alias, a function, a change to an environment variable, etc.\--you can put in a configuration file.
+So anything you see in this section that you like--an alias, a function, a change to an environment variable, etc.--you can put in a configuration file.
 Entire scripts can be included.

 Your startup files likely have commands in them already.
 Some are